THE PRICE OF POWER by Nikhil Kalyanpur

 Growth Models: The Need for, and Types of, Aggregate Demand

-But when the financial crisis hit, and recovery remained elsuive, the foundations of that framework began to crack.
+But when the financial crisis hit, and recovery remained elusive, the foundations of that framework began to crack.
 Why did countries with similar institutional structures perform so differently?
 And why did so many advanced economies, despite stable institutions, enter a long-run funk of low growth and rising inequality that was catchily titled "secular stagnation"?

 The “Growth Models” perspective has recently emerged to answer those questions.
-Drawing on post-Keynesian macroeconomics, this framework asks a different set of questions: firms matter, but who are they selling to?
+Drawing on post-Keynesian macroeconomics, this framework asks a different set of questions.
+Firms matter, but who are they selling to?
 Institutions can lock in competitiveness, but how do they distribute wages, profits, and thereby purchasing power?

 Basics of the Approach